scuzzydude/asimov/asimov.md

 A Scorsese film, starring Bruce Willis, Joe Jonas as his grandson, and Matthew McConaughey as the president.
 Bruce is getting long in the tooth, so he's the executive at a top-secret private anti-terrorism outfit.
 The elite strike team is captained by his grandson, Joe Jonas.
 Bruce is old, but he's not soft, and in the first scene we see him giving Joe Jonas a load of crap about how slow his team is rappelling down an elevator shaft in a training session.
 He takes off his coat and jumps down the shaft, beating the entire team to the objective.

 Cut to Paris.
 Out of the skies comes a massive parachute drop of troops who quickly and non-violently take over the entire Louvre.
-It's revealed this is an attack by the military of the rouge province of West Asslickistan, led by the warlord General Drogo, played by Samuel L. Jackson, with an eye patch.
-It's revealed through a news report that France has offended West Asslickistan by refusing to buy petrol due to human rights violations.
+It's revealed this is an attack by the military of the rouge province of West Lakerland, led by the warlord General Drogo, played by Samuel L. Jackson, with an eye patch.
+It's revealed through a news report that France has offended West Lakerland by refusing to buy petrol due to human rights violations.

 Bruce Willis is surprised by a Blackhawk appearing over his fishing hole and rushed to an AFB base where he's flown by fighter jet to Washington.
 Cut to the White House, where President McConaughey is busy on a five-way video conference between the leaders of France, Britain, Italy and Germany.